On Facebook a friend shared the following post about apologies from the Instagram account of FeministVoice (December 21, 2016).

 “lately i’ve been replacing my ‘i’m sorry’s with ‘thank you’s’ like instead of ‘sorry i’m late’ i’ll say ‘thanks for waiting for me’, or instead of ‘sorry for being such a mess’ i’ll say ‘thank you for loving me and caring about me unconditionally’ and it’s not only shifted the way i think and feel about myself but also improved my relationships with others who now get to receive my gratitude instead of my negativity.”

 As of this writing, 58 people have liked the post and 54 have shared it.

-“How do you know when you’ve heard a sincere apology?” is a question I’ve been asking for a future episode of my podcast, QuOTeD.
+“How do you know when you’ve heard a sincere apology?” is a question I’ve been asking for a future episode of my podcast, QuOTeD (now available).
 So the suggestion to substitute our sorries with our gratitude struck me a little funny.
 The more I thought about it, the more it seemed like a load of crap.

 The impulse to rein in unnecessary apologies is understandable.
 But broadly replacing them with gratitude feels false.
 It discounts why we apologize.

 What tells the truth?
 What connects?
 What heals?
 According to the handful of random people who responded to my question so far, this is exactly the purpose of an apology.
 It

 Apologies move us through conflict.
 They are not the cause of our low self-esteem or the reason for negativity in our lives.
 Whereas these things might be exacerbated when we hide from our imperfections instead of embracing them, which an apology can help us do.